Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 ### 6) Setting up Headless Pi (optional)

 At this point, you may have gotten tired of constantly plugging and unplugging the HDMI to micro HDMI cable.
-As a way to operate your Raspberry Pi remotely from a separate computer, set up **Headless Pi** by downloading VNC viewer.
-A quick tutorial to this can be found <a href="https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html"> <ins>here.</ins> </a>
+As a way to operate the Raspberry Pi remotely from a separate computer, set up **Headless Pi** by downloading VNC viewer.
+A tutorial to quick this setup can be found <a href="https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html"> <ins>here.</ins> </a>

 # Full Code